limentum/limentum.github.io/_vestige/interlude-the-party.md

 "Okay, sadsack," Shae retorted.
 <hr>
-"I can't believe you actually agreed to go."
-Tyler joked as we walked towards the road from his house.
+"I can't believe you actually agreed to go," Tyler joked as we walked towards the road from his house.

 "Yeah, me either," I replied.
-I definitely didn't put in any effort in dressing up for the party, opting for a snug space-themed graphic tee, along with black jeans and a white zip-up hoodie.
-Shae and Tyler stand on opposite sides of me as we walk down the sidewalk.
+I definitely didn't put any effort into dressing up for the party, opting for a light-ish red shirt, along with black jeans and a white zip-up hoodie.

 "Luckily I learned the subtle techniques in convincing you to do things against your better judgement, so now you get to have fun for once!"
 Shae exclaimed.